thelowsunoverthemoon/tsprite/README.md

 ## Features

-* Simple to use : only one function
+* Simple to use : only one function!
 * Supports transparency
 * Optional background colour
 * Optional colour blending